 I’ve been able to come off my lupus medication and have changed my thyroid ones to a natural replacement

-Lupus is a form of arthritis which can affect joints, muscles and other parts of the body, while people with an underactive thyroid (hypothyroidism) make less thyroid hormone.
+Lupus is a form of arthritis that can affect joints, muscles and other parts of the body, while people with an underactive thyroid (hypothyroidism) make less thyroid hormone.
 This can cause slower metabolism and can hamper the body’s ability to grow and repair itself which can lead to weight gain.

 New Zealand Dietician and Author Caryn Zinn PhD explains how a ketogenic diet can help with health conditions like Tara’s: “The ketogenic diet can be very helpful for conditions characterised by inflammation for several reasons.